suuuuuuura7/suuuuuuura7/README.md

 ## About Me

-I'm a second-year Computer Science student who builds full-stack web applications independently, from database schema to deployed product.
-My focus is the MERN stack (MongoDB, Express, React, Node.js), and I care about the parts of a project that go beyond just getting features working: role-based access control, clean API structure, auth security, and making sure what I ship is actually production-ready rather than a demo.
+I'm a Computer Science student who builds full-stack  applications independently, from database schema to deployed product. and I care about the parts of a project that go beyond just getting features working: role-based access control, clean API structure, auth security, and making sure what I ship is actually production-ready rather than a demo.

 I'm also spending time on the side most developers skip early on — SEO fundamentals and structuring apps so they're discoverable and performant once they're live, not just functional in a dev environment.